 As with Carly Simon's "You're So Vain (You prob'ly think this song is about you)", there was much speculation as to who "Marie-Claire" really was.
 It was said that the song was about Sophia Loren, who was abandoned as a child and grew up on "the back streets of Naples".
 Others said no, no, don't get hung up on the Neapolitan details, it's really about Nina van Pallandt (one half of the Danish duo Nina & Frederik).
 Only Peter Sarstedt knew the truth.
 Where did he go to with his lovely when he's alone?
 If you got to look inside his head, what would you see?
 Who exactly would his muse, the girl dressed by Balmain and sipping her Napoleon Brandy, turn out to be?
 Sarstedt supposedly wrote the song in Copenhagen in 1966, but was thinking of a girl he'd met in Vienna the previous year, and had fallen in love with.
 So where is she now?
 Ah, well.
 She'd apparently died in a fire in some hotel she was staying in.
 Or so the composer said for decades.
-Eight years ago, he finally came clean, to the gossip columnist of The Daily Express:
+And then he finally came clean, to the gossip columnist of The Daily Express:

 "It's funny how, if you tell a lie, these things come back to haunt you, " he said.
 "I started the rumor about the girl who died in a fire, but it's completely untrue.
 I made that up because I was under pressure to come up with an explanation.
 It isn't about Sophia Loren, although I would have thought about her because she was very famous and she's in the song in spirit.